Office hours: Tuesday, 12:00 pm - 14:00 pm

 Admission to the Course is subject to possession of one of the following qualifications:

-For enrollment purposes, a mandatory interview with a board of teachers is requirde.
+For enrolment purposes, a mandatory interview with a board of lecturers is requirde.
 This happens in order to verify personal preparation and the adequacy of curricular requirements.

-For the academic year 2025/2026 the interviews will take place in presence and at a distance on the following dates:
+For the academic year 2025/2026 the interviews will take place in-presence and remotely on the following dates:

-There is also a test verification of knowledge of the English language aimed at matriculants.
-Based on the results of the test, freshmen will be directed to the English for International Affairs course or to one of the advanced English courses provided in the individual courses.
-The dates of the English language proficiency test will be made available on this page.
+There is also a test verification of knowledge of the English language aimed at new students.
+Based on the results of the test, new students will be directed to the English for International Affairs course or to one of the advanced English courses provided for in the individual Curricula.

 Pre-courses

-In order to support the start and management of studies, 4 pre-courses are available in Fundamentals of Political Economy, Business Economics and Management, Law and Statistics.
-Participation in the pre-courses is optional and does not presuppose pre-enrollment or enrollment in the Master's Degree in International Economics and Management.
+In order to support the start and management of studies, 4 pre-courses in fundamentals of political economy, economics and business management, law and statistics are available before the start of lectures.
+Participation in the preliminary courses is optional and does not presuppose pre-enrolment or enrolment in the Degree course in Economics and International Management.

-The University of International Studies of Rome – UNINT provides a system of fees by band that rewards scholastic and university merit as well as scholarships linked to talent and social and civil commitment for high school graduates, undergraduates and graduates.
+Università degli Studi Internazionali di Roma - UNINT provides for a banded tuition fee system that rewards scholastic and university merit as well as scholarships linked to talent and social and civil commitment for high school graduates, students about to graduate and graduates.

-To find out about the fees, scholarships and benefits available.
+To find out about the tuition fees, scholarships and financial aids.

-By participating in the call it is possible to access scholarships and benefit from financial support to cover university expenses
+By participating in the call for applications, it is possible to access scholarships and receive financial support to cover university costs.

-The services offered also include accommodation places in student residences, and facilitated access to the canteen with meals at reduced costs.
-Contributions are also provided for international mobility, which support students during periods of study or internship abroad, thus promoting international educational experiences.
+The services offered also include accommodation in student residences, and subsidised access to the canteen with meals at reduced costs.
+International mobility grants are also provided to support students during periods of study or internship abroad, thus facilitating international educational experiences.

-The notice is published every year on the website http://www.laziodisco.it/.
+The call for application is published every year on the website http://www.laziodisco.it/.

-For further information you can consult the following document and contact the relevant office whose contact details follow.
+For further information, please consult the document and contact the relevant office whose contact details are given below.

 Contacts Right to study